 I am a journalist based in New York City with a B.A. in art history, journalism, urban design and architecture from New York University.
 I am interested in criticism of fine art, live art and architecture and in pursuing journalism in both traditional and new media.
-My daily activities include drooling over the display window at Design Within Reach, attending contemporary art shows and thinking of snappy tweets.
+My daily activities include drooling over the display window at Design Within Reach, attending contemporary art shows, and thinking of snappy Instagram captions.

 The Art Story

 Where does the real end and the surreal begin?
 You could spend hours staring at Hieronymous Bosch's Garden of Earthly Delights, pondering this question.
 And one modern artist did just that, before her mind went on a strange journey.
 The famous fourteenth century painting is full of tiny figures